 The system produces hundreds of kilowatt hours every month, which is enough to power a small house.

-- A: More than 600 lbs of Carbon Dioxide is saved per month, which is the equivalent of the burning of over 60 gallons of gas because of our
+More than 600 lbs of Carbon Dioxide is saved per month, which is the equivalent of the burning of over 60 gallons of gas.

-- A: All aspects of the project were paid for by grants and donations.
-No funding came from Fairfax County Public Schools.
+All aspects of the project were paid for by grants and donations.
+No funding comes from Fairfax County Public Schools.

 Our goals are to raise money through grants and fundraisers to power as much of our school as possible through renewable resources such as solar energy.
 We have achieved our first goal of raising enough money to purchase a system of eleven solar panels, which were installed over Winter Break 2010-2011.
 Even though we already have a small array of eleven panels, we are looking to raise more money to install a larger system and/or including other types of alternative energy, such as wind turbines, in our project to help reduce our effect on the environment.
 We also want to spread awareness about solar energy in order to make it possible for other places to stop using fossil fuels and to switch to clean alternatives, like photovoltaic cells or wind turbines.